WXKDarkSky/WXKDarkSky/README.md

     </a>
 </p>

 This Swift package is a `Codable` layer over the Dark Sky API for quick and easy access to API response objects.
 It’s super straightforward and directly modeled after the [Dark Sky API docs](https://darksky.net/dev/docs/response).
-We use it in WeatherKit 2, and we thought others might find it helpful.
+We use it in Loop Weather 2, and we thought others might find it helpful.

 It also has some helpful basic networking functionality for requesting data from the Dark Sky API.
 It might not fully satisfy your networking needs, but it’s written in pure Swift, so you don’t need to worry about conflicting dependencies or anything like that.
 If the networking functionality in this package doesn’t cut it, you’re free to handle networking yourself and pass responses to the Codable class, `WXKDarkSkyResponse`.